kimmobrunfeldt/basicbro/readme.md

     - Splits overlong lines in multiple lines, default is 150 characters / line.

-    - Gets title of every http:// starting link in channel.
-Yes, it could have a kilometer long regex and it would work for every friggin link, but based on experience, this works better, and it does not confuse from any character like those regex solutions.
+    - Gets title of every http:// and https:// starting link in channel.
+      See regex from messages.py.
 Bot's variable bot_say_title controls this option.